 Ready for a weekend win?
-These budget-smart makes are 7 practical craft projects for adults you can finish in 30–90 minutes using dollar-store basics.
+In under 90 minutes, these easy diy craft ideas and craft projects for adults turn simple supplies into chic results.
 You’ll get clear supplies, simple steps, and pro tips so your results look high-end—not crafty.
 Pick a vase, framed fabric art, rope basket, and more—all under $25.
 For a broader overview, see our do it yourself home decor ideas guide.

 Budget